IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

   *Step 3: Completed Flow*

   <img width="251" alt="Start_API" src="https://media.github.ibm.com/user/348712/files/ea935400-3801-11ed-826c-318a039b6bec">
+  *Step 4: Start Flow*

   <img src="https://media.github.ibm.com/user/348712/files/e49d7300-3801-11ed-83f4-a6fd5e41a3da" alt="App Connect Config Full" >
+  *Step 5: Try It*

 #### Import Steps (App Connect SaaS)
-  1. If your instance of AppConnect is through the cloud, your page will look a bit different
+  1. If your instance of AppConnect is through the cloud, your page will look a bit different.
   2. The interface is mostly the same, but instead of **Try It** you'll see a tab called **Manage**.
 This page contains a few important pieces of information that you'll need to complete the configuration.
 First, at the top of the page under **API Info** you'll see a field called **Route**.
-Piece this together with the correct path of the flow that you're implementing in order to create the proper flow url.
+Piece this together with the correct path of the flow that you're implementing in order to create the proper flow URL.
   3. Collect the API key at the bottom of the page from a field called **Sharing outside of Cloud Foundry organization**.
 Click on **Create API key and documentation link**.
 Provide a name and it will generate an apikey for you to use with this flow along with a documentation link that looks like the **Test** page from the on-prem configuration.
-  4. The end of the url at the top of the page should have the path that will complete the route url.
-Copy the end of the url that begins with **tri** and add it to the piece gathered earlier.
+  4. The end of the URL at the top of the page should have the path that will complete the route URL.
+Copy the end of the URL that begins with **tri** and add it to the piece gathered earlier.
 The 6 character string that precedes the path on the documentation should match the last 6 characters of the route piece from before.

   <img src="https://media.github.ibm.com/user/348712/files/e36c4600-3801-11ed-8744-4aa3b105af0d" alt="AppConnect Cloud Manage Tab" >